Irrelon/ForerunnerDB/readme.md

 	$each,
 	$slice,
 	$sort,
-	$position (already have new operator $pushSplice to achieve the same thing),
+	$position (already have new operator $splicePush to achieve the same thing),
 	$bit,
 	$isolated